dasec/fishy/doc/source/01_introduction.rst

 The `getting started` section gives beginners a fast start with the tool.
 After this basic introduction on how this toolkit can be used, we give some background information about `filesystem datastructures` and a brief explanation of each implemented `hiding technique`.
-The following `architecture overview` gives an introduction to fishies core design principles and structures.
+The following `architecture overview` gives an introduction to fishy's core design principles and structures.
 The `module reference` documents the most important modules and classes, which you might use, if you want to integrate fishy into your own projects.
 In the `evaluation` section, all implemented hiding techniques are shortly rated for